tanaikech/Google-Apps-Script-Library-Database/README.md

   - I thought that when GitHub repository is used as the database and the GAS libraries are searched by HTML and Javascript, it might be useful.

+  - When you can add new GAS libraries to this database, please add them using [this Google Form](https://docs.google.com/forms/d/e/1FAIpQLSckRzFtF-i1CUwdhA21GteWok9p5-_G4Py3PH5bC9KaqXoOxA/viewform) by Andrew Roberts.

 # Future developments

 - In the current stage, a file including JSON objects of GAS libraries is put in this repository.
 The GAS library is searched using this file as the database.
 When the structure of JSON object for GAS library and the format of the file are decided, I would like to increase the number of data.